gawwr4v/CareRadius/README.md

 For reliable geofence detection:

-1. **Minimum Radius** - Using 100m+ for reliable triggers (Android limitation) (Note: the max radius for a fence to 10 - 50 Meters in this app for now )
+1. **Minimum Radius** - Android recommends 100m+ for reliable triggers.
+This app allows 10–50m for precise tracking, but detection may be less consistent at smaller radii
 2. **Battery Optimization** - Disable for this app (Settings → Apps → Battery → Unrestricted)
 3. **Location Mode** - Use "High Accuracy" GPS mode
 4. **Physical Movement** - GPS jitter doesn't trigger events; real movement required